 The Temphis Runes are what I've been wanting to build ever since I first learned to make fonts; Guardians of Order gave me an excuse to finally do it.
 It's a complete family of eight fantasy rune fonts in a variety of styles, from calligraphic to "sans-serif" and handwritten.
 It includes a PDF Rune Guide booklet, a set of printable Rune Cards, and new insights into Uresia: Grave of Heaven, a fantasy world I wrote for GOO's Big Eyes, Small Mouth roleplaying game.
 For more Uresia fonts, check out the cool Uresia Arcana mapping set, too!

-HexPaper is nine characters that let you make graph paper on your printer - hex grids (natch), quad paper (both simple and divided), and isometric (for making those cool "Ravenloft" style angled floorplans).
+HexPaper is 62 characters that let you make graph paper on your printer, including hex grids (a gjillion styles), quad paper (both simple and divided), and isometric (for making those cool "Ravenloft" style angled floorplans).
 Click Here!

 Knits & Scraps is one of many fonts you'll find here with an emphasis on goofy warmth.
 In this case, I took inspiration from basic typewriter styles, but softened and loosened with lots of angling in the serifs, loose-handed cornering on the curves, and a casual baseline.
 Freeware.